GlobalEcologyLab/poems/cran-comments.md

 * Changed RoxygenNote: 7.2.1 in DESCRIPTION for devtools::check() and
   regenerated man/*.Rd to solve new (non-local) NOTES referring to HTML validation problems.
-* Updated version number to 1.0.3.
+* Updated version number to 1.0.4.
-* Placed a \dontrun{} around an already trivial, yet computationally heavy, examples that ran over the recommended time.
+* Placed \dontrun{} around examples that ran over the recommended time on the win-builder checking servers (albeit OK locally).
 * Otherwise no other code changes.

 ## Test environments